South Carolina Legislature

 (2) "Department" means the South Carolina Department of Revenue.

-(3) "Employee" means an employee of the qualifying business who works full time at the project.
+(3) "Employee" means an employee of the qualifying business who works full time in this State for the benefit of the project, including a remote employee as defined in item (20).

 (4) "Gross wages" means wages subject to withholding.